YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The problem begins when the package becomes more important than the surgery.
 A comfortable hotel does not tell me whether the donor area is strong.
 A private transfer does not tell me whether the hairline is age appropriate.
 A fixed graft number does not tell me whether the plan will still look natural in ten years.

-Hair transplant packages in Turkey goes deeper into this point.
+This same principle matters in hair transplant packages in Turkey.
 A package should make the logistics clearer, not hide the medical responsibility.
 The travel side should support the operation.
 It should never replace the surgeon’s judgment.

 A safe package should also be able to change.
 If the in person examination shows weaker donor capacity, a safer clinic should be willing to reduce the graft number, raise the hairline, stage the crown, delay surgery, or even advise against surgery.
 If the package only moves in one direction toward more grafts and faster payment, the patient is not being protected.